-Figure 6.
+Figure 13.
 Total pressure loss coefficient distribution.

-Concerning the loss generation in the SW, as shown in Figure.
-13(a) and Figure 13(c), the high loss region distributes around the trajectory of TLV core also in the large tip clearance case.
-Meanwhile, the Cpt2,m in the large tip clearance case is higher than that in the small tip clearance case as in Table 2.
-This is considered to be due to the fact that the loss generation caused by the TLV is increased according to the increase of the tip clearance.
-In the comparison of the GW with the SW in the large tip clearance case, the single groove decreases the loss generation due to TLV downstream the groove but generates the LR2 and the LR3 in the same manner as in the small tip clearance case as observed in Figure 13(c) and Figure 13(d).
+In terms of the loss generation in the SW, as Figure 13a and Figure 13c show, the high loss region also distributed around the trajectory of the TLV core in the large tip clearance case.
+Meanwhile, the Cpt2,m in this case was higher than that in the small tip clearance case, as shown in Table 2.
+This was believed to be due to the fact that the loss generation caused by the TLV increased according to the increase in tip clearance.
+A comparison of the GW and the SW in the large tip clearance case revealed that the single groove decreased the loss generation due to the TLV downstream the groove but generated the LR2 and the LR3 in the same manner as in the small tip clearance case, as shown in Figure 13c and Figure 13d.

 Table 1.
 Mixed-out averaged total pressure loss.